-We recommend that the capital tied into our other two properties be used to financially assist in developing the new single site as well as for the provision of community-based social services, such as housing, meeting spaces, op-shop or foodbank, care for children and the elderly that will serve the wider needs of the St Francis of Assisi Ohariu Parish area.
+We recommend that the capital tied into our other two properties be used to financially assist in developing the new single worship site as well as for the provision of community-based social services, such as housing, meeting spaces, op-shop or foodbank, care for children and the elderly that will serve the wider needs of the St Francis of Assisi Ohariu Parish community as well as the surrounding area.
+It is anticipated that some of these other church-related services will make use of one or both of the other sites.

-While recognising that a case can be made for the single site to be developed on either the Newlands or Johnsonville properties, a majority of the Leadership Team believe that the stronger case exists for the Johnsonville property to become the single parish Mass and Mission centre given its centrality, connection to St Brigid's school, proximity to public transport, opportunities to connect with other local churches and social agencies and the proposed re-development of the Johnsonville mall site.
+While recognising that a case can be made for the single site to be developed on either the Newlands or Johnsonville properties, seven out of eight of the LFT believe that the stronger case exists for the Johnsonville property to become the single parish Mass and Mission centre given its centrality, connection to St Brigid's school, proximity to public transport, opportunities to connect with other local churches and social agencies, and the proposed re-development of the Johnsonville mall site.

-Options should be developed in consultation with parishioners to refurbish the Johnsonville church and hall to make it more suitable for multiple uses in the short to medium term.
+Options should be developed in consultation with all parishioners to refurbish the Johnsonville church and hall to make it more suitable for multiple uses in the short to medium term.